Skip to main content

 Book

-In these 'anti-concertos', solo instruments are overwhelmed at points by the nature of their solo and other members of the ensemble.
-The work highlights the necessity of listening and being heard in a crowd of voices.
+Throughout the piece, solo instruments are periodically overwhelmed by their own solos and other ensemble members, emphasizing the importance of listening and being heard amidst a crowd of voices.

-Osborn's work is presented alongside shouting forever into the receiver by Hannah Kendall.
-This is the UK premiere of the composition which received an Ivor Novello Award in 2023 for Best Large Ensemble Work.
-Taking its title from a line in Ocean Vuong's novel On Earth We're Briefly Gorgeous, Kendall finds meditation and stillness in an instrument associated with Afro-diasporic sorrow.
+The programme also features Hannah Kendall's shouting forever into the receiver, winner of the 2023 Ivor Novello Award for Best Large Ensemble Work.
+This UK premiere, inspired by a line from Ocean Vuong's novel On Earth We're Briefly Gorgeous, explores meditation and stillness through an instrument traditionally associated with Afro-diasporic sorrow.

 Luciano Berio Folk Songs